Opus10/qik/docs/plugin_pygraph.md

 - Use `-s` to specify a space or multiple spaces, e.g. `qik pygraph.check -s foo -s bar`.
 - You must configure a virtualenv plugin to use import linting for a non-active virtualenv.
 The [UV plugin](plugin_uv.md) is recommended for this.
 - When adding a space to a fence, the virtualenv of that space is not included in the fence.
 Be sure that the virtualenv of the parent space includes the necessary dependencies for all child spaces.
 - The `pygraph.build` command is a dependency of `pygraph.check`.
-Importing linting runs from the local cache by default.
+Import linting runs from the local cache by default.
 To speed up CI/CD or remote environments, consider configuring a non-local cache.
 More on this in the next section.

 ## Caching